rookieCookies/website/blogs/godot-ruined-me/index.md

 I had so many conversations about how the quarry should work with my friends.
 It was an interesting design problem: finding upgrades for quarries that weren't just "the same thing, but faster", especially since the quarries were meant to dig into the world and destroy it.

 That also turned quarries into a single-pipe problem — where common resources clog the system and starve rarer ones.
 Totally irrelevant for this prototype though, since items were just physics bodies moving on top of belts.
-So uh, I don’t know why I went on this side-tangent.

 Anyways, I was ready.
 I had spent roughly 32 hours over 2 days working on the first prototype of my life.
 I went outside to grab some food, came back, and even arranged a play-test for the next day.